CMSO-transducing tree-like graph decompositions: Transducing split and bi-join decompositions

-Since $\mathbb{B}$ is bipartitive, we can apply \autoref{lem:transduce laminar tree induced by weakly-bipartitive family} to transduce $\mathbb{G}\sqcup \mathbb{B}\sqcup \mathbb{T}$ from $\mathbb{G}\sqcup \mathbb{B}$, where $\mathbb{T}$ is the structure representing the bipartitive tree of $G$.
-In the following we describe how to transduce $\mathbb{H}$ from $\mathbb{G}\sqcup \mathbb{B}\sqcup \mathbb{T}$. \begin{itemize} \item The first transduction chooses non-deterministically a node $r$ of $T$ and root $T$ at $r$ and defines the laminar set system $\mathbb{S}$ where $\SET(X)$ holds if there is a node $u$ with $X$ the set of leaves of the subtree of $(T,r)$ rooted at $u$.
-Let's denote by $L_u$ the set of leaves of the subtree rooted at $u$. \item By \autoref{cor:4 bi-colouring} and \autoref{lem:repr MSO} there are four bi-colourings $(A_i,B_i)_{i\in [4]}$ identifying $V(T)$ and for each $i\in [4]$, there are \CMSO[2]-formulas $\repr_{B_i}(a,X)$ and $\repr_{A_i}(b,X)$ that are satisfied exactly when $X$ is, respectively, $A_i$-represented by $a$ and $B_i$-represented by $b$.
-The second transduction guesses non-deterministically the four bi-colouring $(A_i,B_i)_{i\in [4]}$ that identifies nodes of $(T,r)$ as a laminar tree of the laminar set system $\mathbb{S}$.
-Notice we can filter by accepting only the guesses with unique request and such that, for each node, there is a exactly one $i\in [4]$ such that it is uniquely $A_i$-represented and uniquely $B_i$-represented. \item The third transduction makes four copies of each internal node $u$, adds $\mathsf{r}$-edges between copies $1$ and $2$, and between copies $3$ and $4$. \item It remains now to create the $G_u$ graphs, for each internal node $u$.
-Assume $v$ is the parent of $u$, and let $a_v$ be the leaf such that ($\repr_{A_i}(a_v,L_v)$ or $\repr_{B_i}(a_v,L_v)$) and $a_v\notin L_u$, and let $a_u$ be a leaf such that $\repr_{A_j}(a_u,L_u)$.
-Notice that $a_v$ exists because $v$ is the least common ancestor of the two leaves that $A_i$ and $B_i$-represent $v$, and if both do not belong to $L_u$, we deterministically define $a_v$ as the one that $A_i$-represents $v$.
-Copy $1$ of $u$ will play the role of the equivalence class of $\equiv_{T_v^u}$ containing $a_v$.
-The copy $2$ will play the role of the equivalence class of $\equiv_{T_v^u}$ not containing $a_v$.
-The copy $3$ will play the role of the equivalence class of $\equiv_{L_u}$ containg $a_u$, and the copy $4$ will play the role of the equivalence class of $\equiv_{L_u}$ not containing $a_u$.
-The vertex set of $G_u$ will be copies $1$ and $2$ of $u$, and the copies $3$ and $4$ of each child of $u$.
-Notice that there is an edge between two equivalence classes $z$ and $z'$ when there are vertices $x\in z$ and $y\in z'$ such that $xy$ is an edge of $\mathbb{G}$.
-Since we have access to a vertex representing an equivalence class in $L_w$, for $w$ a child of $u$, and a vertex representing an equivalence class in $L(T_v^u)$, one can write a \CMSO[2]-formula checking that the other equivalence class of $L_w$, $w$ a child of $u$, (resp. of $L(T_v^u)$) is non-empty, and then whether there are edges between two equivalence classes.
-We can therefore write a \CMSO[2]-formula stating that two copies of vertices are related by a $\mathsf{c}$-edge. \item The fourth transduction adds the $\mathsf{t}$-edges.
+\item It remains now to create the $G_u$ graphs, for each internal node $u$.
+Assume $v$ is the parent of $u$, and let $a_v^u$ be the leaf such that either $\repr_{A_i}(a_v^u,L_v)$ or $\repr_{B_i}(a_v^u,L_v)$, and additionally $a_v^u\notin L_u$, and let $a_u^v$ be a leaf such that $\repr_{A_j}(a_u^v,L_u)$.
+Notice that $a_v^u$ exists because $v$ is the least common ancestor of the two leaves that $A_i$ and $B_i$-represent $v$, and if both do not belong to $L_u$, we deterministically define $a_v^u$ as the one that $A_i$-represents $v$.
+Copy $1$ of $u$ will play the role of the equivalence class of $\equiv_{L(T_v^u)}$ containing $a_v^u$.
+The copy $2$ will play the role of the equivalence class of $\equiv_{L(T_v^u)}$ not containing $a_v^u$.
+The copy $3$ will play the role of the equivalence class of $\equiv_{T_u^v}$ containing $a_u^v$, and the copy $4$ will play the role of the equivalence class of $\equiv_{L(T_{u}^v)}$ not containing $a_u^v$.
+The vertex set of $G_u$ will be copies $1$ and $2$ of $u$, and the copies $3$ and $4$ of each child of $u$ (see \autoref{fig:skeleton-graph} for an example).
+For a child $w$ of $u$, we want to have an edge between the first copy of $u$ and the third copy of $w$ if there is an edge between $a_v^u$ and $a_{w}^u$ in $\mathbb{G}$.
+Similarly, we want to have an edge between the second copy of $u$ and the fourth copy of $w$ if the second equivalence classes of $\equiv_{L(T_{w}^u)}$ and $\equiv_{L(T_v^u)}$ are non-empty and there are edges between those two equivalence classes.
+Hence, using the representative predicate from the previous transduction, we can write a \CMSO[2]-formula checking that the second equivalence class of $\equiv_{L(T_w^u)}$, $w$ a child of $u$, (resp. of $\equiv_{L(T_v^u)}$) is non-empty, and then whether there are edges between two equivalence classes.
+We can therefore write a \CMSO[2]-formula stating that two copies of vertices are related by a $\mathsf{c}$-edge and which copies should be included in the vertex set of $G_u$. \item The fourth transduction adds the $\mathsf{t}$-edges.
 We add a $\mathsf{t}$-edge between a copy $i\in \{1,2\}$ of $u$ and a copy $j\in \{3,4\}$ of $u$, if a vertex of the equivalence class the $i$th copy represents is adjacent to a vertex of the equivalence class the $j$th copy represents.
 Such edges can be \CMSO[2]-defined in the same way the $\mathsf{c}$-edges are defined, except they relate only particular copies of a same node. \end{itemize} The composition of the four transductions above computes the Skeleton graph of $G$.
 Since the non-determinism comes only from the construction of $\mathbb{T}$ and the guessing of the bi-colouring, and we can filter after each such step, we guarantee that an output always satisfies the desired outcome. \end{proof}